neefmadeit/CSN150-Cybersecurity-Projects/ESP32-Access-Point.md

 ## Steps I followed
-1. Connect the ESP32 Cam to computer
+1. Connect the ESP32-CAM to computer
 2. Open the Arduino IDE Software
 3. In your Arduino IDE, go to File > Examples > ESP32 > Camera > CameraWebServer
 4. Modify the code to act as an access point